 - a) The CGN Tests are sponsored by local dog clubs, private dog training schools, pet therapy societies, community colleges, service organizations, pet supply stores, and some veterinary clinics. - b) Tests will be conducted inside or outside in everyday, busy locations such as shopping malls, hotels, community centres or parks.
 They are not conducted in quiet locations such as regular dog training halls. - c) The tests will demonstrate that a dog can respond to such commands as "sit", "down", "stay", "come" and "heel" and that they can be put into practice every day.
-A handler must work with a dog to achieve a response to these commands. - d) The evaluator assigns ratings to handlers and their dogs on a "Pass" or "Not Ready" basis. - e) Dogs must be at least 12 months old to participate in the test. - f) The test is non-competitive.
+A handler must work with a dog to achieve a response to these commands. - d) The evaluator assigns ratings to handlers and their dogs on a "Pass" or "Not Ready" basis. - e) Dogs must be at least 6 months old to participate in the test. - f) The test is non-competitive.
 Dogs are not required to have formal obedience training in order to participate in or successfully complete this test.

-- g) In order to pass, a dog must satisfy the evaluator that it is: - One whose behaviour would be acceptable in one's home. - · One who would be welcomed as a neighbour. - One who is well mannered in the presence of a variety of people, dogs and situations. - One who is well groomed and allows examination and grooming. - h) Interaction between handlers and dogs during the tests is encouraged.
+- g) In order to pass, a dog must satisfy the evaluator that it is: - One whose behaviour would be acceptable in one's home. - One who would be welcomed as a neighbour. - One who is well mannered in the presence of a variety of people, dogs and situations. - One who is well groomed and allows examination and grooming. - h) Interaction between handlers and dogs during the tests is encouraged.
 Handlers may talk to their dogs and quietly assist them to perform the tests.
 The dogs must be attentive and respond to their handler's movements and words.
 An occasional tight lead is permitted, but constant straining is unacceptable.
-Hugs, pats and words of encouragement are welcomed. - Food, toys and other training aids are not permitted during testing. - The CGN program may be used to compliment many other disciplines. - k) The CGN title does not form part of the dog's official registration papers.
-It is meant to reward the dog for having good manners, thereby gaining a greater acceptance of it in the community. - l) While the CKC encourages all dog owners to participate in this program, the CKC is not responsible for conducting a CGN test, or for any subsequent behaviour of tested dogs.
+Hugs, pats and words of encouragement are welcomed. - i) Food, toys and other training aids are not permitted during testing. - j) Successful completion of this test does not mean that the dog/handler team is automatically deemed suitable for pet therapy visitation or work. - k) The CGN title does not form part of the dog's official registration papers.
+It is meant to reward the dog for having good manners, thereby gaining a greater acceptance of it in the community. - While the CKC encourages all dog owners to participate in this program, the CKC is not responsible for conducting a CGN test, or for any subsequent behaviour of tested dogs.